 - Inform their Academic Mentor if charged or cautioned with any criminal offence during their period of enrolment as a student.

-During the course of your studies you may wish to pursue issues further with members of staff outside the College.
+During the course of your studies you may wish to pursue issues further with members of staff outside the Faculty/School.
 In such cases you would be expected to contact staff in the Academic Services, Student Services or other administrative departments who might be able to assist you.